 Considered a hybrid because of the complicated process of breeding the colors out and then Siamese back in, these cats have very light points, with pink paw pads and noses.

-Red or Flame Point
+Flame Point Siamese Cats

 Characterized by a light reddish orange point and pink paw pads and a nose, these Siamese cats have been bred with other breeds carrying the orange gene to get their red-colored points.
 The Cat Fanciers' Association (CFA) doesn't lump cats with this red coloring into the official Siamese breed, classifying them instead as ColorPoint Shorthairs - a separate breed

 Some of these Siamese traits might not be in keeping with the official breed standard, but they still make for a beautiful cat.
 Regardless of the point you choose, if you share your home and heart with a Siamese you will never be without an abundance of love!